 Then some summer days it’s just too hot to be outside.
 That’s why I wanted to share some easy indoor summer activities that will keep you cool and won’t break your budget.

-Checking out books is a great way to take some more entertainment home!
+Plus, checking out free books is a great way to take some more entertainment home!

-AMC is offering a Summer Camp (of sorts).
+AMC is offering a Summer Movie Camp (of sorts).
 It included a kid friendly move plus a KidsPack for $4 every Wednesday.
-You can find your local theater times here.

 There are so many educational outlets to museums.
 And did I mention you won’t be outside.

-Here I have listed a slew of activities that are easy, educational and indoors.
+I have listed a slew of simple indoor activities that are easy, educational and indoors.
 You can do them at home with very little prep.

 Visit the Pet Store